vector-raw-materials/vector-geology/examples/04_probabilistic_modeling/README.rst

 - **Integrating Structural Uncertainty**: Learn to integrate structural uncertainty into your models using GemPy.
 This approach enhances the realism and reliability of your geological interpretations.

 - **Probabilistic Inversions**: Explore how geophysical data can be used as observational constraints in probabilistic inversions.
 This technique allows for a more comprehensive understanding of subsurface structures by incorporating both geophysical measurements and geological knowledge.

-- **Practical Applications**: Each tutorial offers practical, hands-on examples, showing you how to apply these probabilistic techniques to real-world scenarios.
-You'll learn not only the theory but also the practical steps to implement these methods effectively.

-- **From Data to Decision-Making**: Our goal is to empower you with the skills to move from raw data to informed decision-making in geophysical exploration.
-By the end of this section, you will have a deeper understanding of how to apply probabilistic modeling techniques to manage uncertainty and derive more insightful geological interpretations.

-Prepare to explore the fascinating world of probabilistic modeling, where uncertainty is not just a challenge to overcome, but a valuable source of information in understanding the subsurface.